00marco/ETA/README.md

 # ETA

 This is a Raspberry Pi based Electronic Travel Aid.
-More documentation to follow
+More docs to follow